ldcWV/daily-geoguessr-bot/README.md

         Obviously, this prompt can be customized to your liking.
     - `THREAD_ID` is the id of the thread that the bot will talk in.
 One way to create one is to send a message to your assistant on the [OpenAI Playground](https://platform.openai.com/playground/assistants).
     - `MAP_ID` is the id of the Geoguessr map to use.
-By default, this uses "A Community World".
+By default, this uses [A Community World](https://www.geoguessr.com/maps/62a44b22040f04bd36e8a914).

 ## Usage